LIAS-CUHKSZ/Epipolar_evaluation/README.md

 > SDPA seems to be installable from the software repository.
 But we failed the build during linking phase, seems that the NPT-Pose (sdp method) uses some old mumps & sdpa implementation or API.
 You can try that.
 However, the `FindSDPA.cmake` used in this repository has been set with a relative path to the compiled lib `src/3rdparty`, so you may need to make some modifications to it (modify FindSDPA.cmake, set the lib to `/usr/include,/usr/lib` etc).

-**It is highly recommended to use to lib in `src/3rdparty` instead of downloading yourself. **
+**It is highly recommended to use to lib in `src/3rdparty` instead of downloading yourself.**

+use `git submodule update --init --recursive` to download the submodules.

 > **We modify the EigenSolver implementation in OpenGV, avoid the translation flip problem.**, see `src/relative_pose/methods.cpp`, we use all points for flipping test instead of the first 1.
+We also add TLS for LM method.

 ## Usage